ralf-boltshauser/next-guide/README.md

 ### Possibilities
 This is a very powerful feature.
 We can use this to call APIs, databases, or any other server side code.
 This can be used to create a full stack application with NextJs without ever needing API routes and everything is fully typesafe.

+# Navigation
+Use the Link component to navigate between pages.
+This is a client side navigation.
+This is the recommended way to navigate between pages in a NextJs application.
+It automatically pre-loads pages and is very fast.

+Lets add a link to the posts page which opens posts in the detail page.
+We add the link to the `src/app/components/PostItem.tsx` file.

+We also pass the id to the PostItem so we can determine the right link.

+Apart from that we can also just route to specific pages like the back to home link on the `src/app/posts/page.tsx` file.

+We added the data fetch also to the posts/[id]/page.tsx file to show that the page is server rendered on demand.